 Graduate students who have been admitted with conditions to a degree program at Chicago State University and who have met the prescribed requirements (conditions) must file a Change of Status request with the Graduate Admissions Office by obtaining an approval signature from the graduate advisor of the program to which the student was admitted.
 Students not meeting the prescribed requirements will lose their admissions status and may not continue in the degree program.
-The responsibility for removal of conditional status rests with the student.
+The student is responsible for removal of conditional status.